dantonik/knowledge-hub/docs/Data/data-roles/business-intelligence/overview.md

 # Overview
 BI is a technology-driven process for analyzing data and delivering actionable information.

+BI is the act of transforming raw/ operational data into useful information for business analysis.

 - Planning
 - Data Gathering
 - Data Analysis